Andreagalera/Frontend-Sprint-0/README.md

 # API-REST

-This is the Backend of the Sprint0 using Angular
+This is the Frontend of the Sprint0 using Angular

 ---